 P: The P stands for potential, problem, problematic or pain point.
 If there is an obvious problem, this is a potential for improvement.
 If you spot a potential problem but you don’t know what to do with it, this would be a P-point.

 A P-point does not need to be a problem.
 There could be big potential in things that work very well.
 One could also use the P as inspiration to improve things that do not work so well.
 Also, you can think of the P-points as potential actors, for example, in the sense of ‘enablers’ and ‘blockers’.
-Also think of them as leverage points.
-As described by Donella Meadow[.1] s.
+Also, think of them as leverage points.
+As described by Donella Meadows [.1].

 I: I stands for innovation, intervention and idea.
-If you find something new you can do, find a solution to a problem or can link things in a new way by creating new relations, these are I-points.
-Interventions are not changing the system structurally; they are more about tweaking the system, such as by removing bottlenecks.
+If you find something new you can do, find a solution to a problem or link things in a new way by creating new relations, these are I-points.
+Interventions are not changing the system structurally; they are more about tweaking the system, for example, removing bottlenecks.